Family: wife Pam

 Desiring to succeed in business, he graduated from Taylor University with an Accounting Systems degree and spent 10 years as a Commodities Accountant.
 He was promoted to a corporate office in Fort Wayne, IN. where they raised their three children.
 This is also where God eventually called him to change some of his priorities and profession.
 He was hired on staff at the Alliance church his family was attending and attended Grace Theological Seminary where he received a Masters in Ministry.

 The Scotts then led a replanting endeavor which gave birth to two additional international plants.
 Brian also served with Dwight Smith and Saturation Church Planting International mostly working with leaders in East Africa and India.
-In July of 2016, he joined Ed Mangham’s staff with the Ohio Valley District serving as Director for Multiplication.
+In July of 2016, he the Ohio Valley District staff serving as Director for Multiplication.

 Family: husband Richard and two children